cognitedata/oryx/README.md

 Each HttpHandler usually adds more info to the `HttpRequest` before passing it further down the pipeline by invoking the next `NextHandler` or short circuit the execution by returning a result of `Result<'a, ResponseError>`.

-If an HttpHandler detects an error, then it can return `Result.Error` instead to fail the processing.
+If an HttpHandler detects an error, then it can return `Result.Error` to fail the processing.

 The easiest way to get your head around a Oryx `HttpHandler` is to think of it as a functional Web request processing pipeline.
 Each handler has the full `Context` at its disposal and can decide whether it wants to return `Error` or pass on a new `Context` on to the "next" handler, `NextHandler`.